Guide for Authors

 (3) That the manuscript was not previously submitted to BRJ.

-(4) State the novelty in results/findings, or significance of results.
+(4) State the novelty in results/findings or the significance of results.

-(5) Detailed information of corresponding author(s) (complete name, affiliation(s), tel/fax number, email, and academic degree).
+(5) Detailed information of the corresponding author(s) (complete name, affiliation(s), tel/fax number, email, and academic degree).

 Ethics in publishing